Royal Scots College: History

 The Royal Scots College was founded at Madrid in 1627 by Colonel William Semple of Lochwinnoch and his wife, Doña María de Ledesma.
 Semple had spent his life in the military and diplomatic service of the Spanish crown.

 The deed of foundation stipulated that the college was for students "Scottish by birth, preferably those of superior character and virtue and those who promise more fruit in the welfare of souls, and they have to spend whatever time may be necessary in studying Grammar and Philosophy, Theology, Controversies and Sacred Scripture, so that when they are well versed in all of these, they may proceed to the said Kingdom of Scotland to preach the Gospel and convert heretics... when they leave the said seminary for this purpose, others are to be received in their place having the same end, and thus the matter will continue for as long as the aforesaid conversion may require."

 The Scottish Jesuit Hugh Semple was procurator or acting rector of the Scots College when it was located in Madrid, until his death in 1654.
+For much of its subsequent history in Madrid, the college was run by Spanish Jesuits, with rectors being appointed by the provincial in Toledo.

+In 1726, following the insistence Queen Isabel and the Imperial Ambassador, King Philip V dismissed his chief confessor and appointed the rector of the college, William Clerk, to the post.
+Clerk resigned the rectorship and devoted the rest of his days to the post which was one of considerable influence.

-For much of its subsequent history in Madrid, the College was run by Spanish Jesuits.
-In 1771, it was transferred to Valladolid under the direction of Scottish secular clergy.
+In 1734 Scottish students were transferred to the Scots College in Douai, however the college still existed with a staff for the following 33 years.
+In 1767 following the expulsion of the Jesuits, the college closed and its assets transferred by royal decree, to the Irish College at Alcalá de Henares (outside Madrid).
+In 1771, the royal decree was annulled, and assets were returned to the Scottish church, and the college was transferred to Valladolid under the direction of Scottish secular clergy.

 The college was closed from 1808 to 1816 due to the Peninsular War.
+Valladolid remained under the control of the French until 1812 and the building next to the college became a hospital and some of its employees lodged in the college.
+The rector was eventually ordered to accommodate French officers in 1810.

+On 27 July 1828, Ferdinand VII and Maria Josepha Amalia of Saxony visited the college during a trip to Valladolid.

-The College was transferred to Salamanca in 1988 in order for students to attend the Pontifical University of Salamanca.
+The college was transferred to Salamanca in 1988 in order for students to attend the Pontifical University of Salamanca.

 In September 2020, a 1634 edition of The Two Noble Kinsmen, the last play by English playwright William Shakespeare, was reported to have been discovered at the Royal Scots College's library in Salamanca, Spain, which it is believed to be the oldest copy of any of his works in the country.